any-tdf/stdf/doc/components/rate/guide_en.md

 Note: When considering the click area, please make sure that **the values of width and height are not less than 20**.

+## Click Animation

+Control click animation through animation, `'current'` means only the clicked item has animation, `'active'` means the clicked item and all previous items have animation, and `null` means no animation.

 ## Special attention

 When custom content is needed, it can be achieved by passing in Slots.
 At this time, **be sure to pass in the width and height of the custom content**.